Simon the Tanner: The miracle of moving the mountain

 Simon told Abraham to go out with his priests and all his people to the mountain with the Caliph and all his soldiers.
 Simon then told Abraham to cry out "O Lord, have mercy" three times and each time to make the sign of the cross over the mountain.
 The patriarch followed the words of Simon and the mountain was lifted.
 After the miracle was performed in the presence of the Caliph, the Pope turned left and right looking for Simon, but he had disappeared and no one could find him.
 The Caliph turned to Abraham and said "O Patriarch, I have recognized the correctness of your faith."

 Shortly after the miracle took place, Al-Muizz decided to convert to Christianity, abdicated in favour of his son and entered a monastery.
 A baptismal font, large enough for the immersion of a grown man, was built for him in the Church of Saint Mercurius.
-This font still exists today at the site where Al-Muizz has converted and is known as "Maamoudiat Al-Sultan", 'Baptistery of the Sultan'.
+This font still exists today at the site where Al-Muizz was converted and is known as "Maamoudiat Al-Sultan", 'Baptistery of the Sultan'.
 This story is rejected by influential Muslim historians such as Ahmad Zaki Pasha and Muhammad Abdullah Enan.

 In commemoration of this miracle, the Coptic Orthodox Church observes three extra days of fasting before the beginning of the Nativity Fast.

 Many more details of the story are found on a Coptic website, which claims that the miracle occurred on November 27, 979 AD.

 Discovery of Saint Simon's relics

 During the years of 1989–91, Coptic clergymen and archaeologists searched for the relics of the 10th century tanner and saint, Simon.
 Simon was apparently buried in the cemetery of al-Habash in Old Cairo; however, while searching for Simon's relics, his skeleton was discovered in the Coptic Orthodox Church of the Holy Virgin at Babylon El-Darag during its restoration.
 Simon's skeleton was discovered on August 4, 1991, about one meter below the surface of the church.
 What was of particular interest when finding his skeleton was that the hair on his head was still intact and had not disintegrated.
 The hair that was intact was only on the back of his skull and it was deduced that the man was bald in front and had thick hair on the back of his head.

 In the church where Simon's skeleton was found there was a painting that depicted the Coptic Pope Abraham and a bald-headed tanner carrying two water jars.
 The bald-headed man is most likely Simon because he was known for carrying water jars to the poor.
 The painting further depicted some of the characteristics of the discovered skeleton.
 In a church nearby a pot was discovered and was dated to be more than 1000 years old.
 It is believed that this clay pot was the vessel that Simon used to carry water to the poor.
-The jar is now kept in the new Church of Saint Simon on Muquattam, Cairo.
+The jar is now kept in the new Church of Saint Simon on Mokattam, Cairo.